stacklio/stackl/README.md

     ]
 }
 ```

 * Stack Infrastructure Template

-We can combine the above documents into the SIT
+We can now combine the above documents into the SIT.
-example:

 ```json
 {
     "category": "configs",